tuffy/emuman/README.md

 ## Adding New ROMs for Machines

-Given a source directory of raw unzipped ROMs and a target directory, you can add all the ROMs for a given machine using
+Given a source directory of zipped or unzipped ROMs and a target directory, you can add all the ROMs for a given machine using

     emuman mame add -i inputdir -r outputdir machine